Mehlis report

-Upon release of the first report, the term of the investigation was extended to 15 December 2005; a second report with further findings was released on 10 December 2005.
+Upon the release of the first report, the term of the investigation was extended to 15 December 2005; a second report with further findings was released on 10 December 2005.

 On 15 December, the Security Council voted unanimously to extend the investigation again to 15 June 2006.
 On 15 December, Detlev Mehlis stepped down as chief investigator to return to Berlin.
 On 11 January 2006, Mehlis was replaced by Serge Brammertz.

 Revealed edits

 The official Mehlis Report made no specific mention of anyone in the Syrian government as responsible for the assassination.
 However, the report was first erroneously released as a Microsoft Word document which preserved changes that had been made in the document since its creation.
 According to that document, the original U.N. report had specifically named many high-ranking Syrian government and military officials by name as being personally responsible for the death of Rafik Hariri.

-For example, a previous editing of the report stated that "Maher al-Assad, Assef Shawkat, Hassan Khalil, Bahjat Suleyman and Jamil Al Sayyed" were behind the killing of Hariri.
+For example, previous editing of the report stated that "Maher al-Assad, Assef Shawkat, Hassan Khalil, Bahjat Suleyman and Jamil Al Sayyed" were behind the killing of Hariri.
 But in the official version, this is replaced by "senior Lebanese and Syrian officials".
-Maher al-Assad is the brother of Syrian president Bashar al-Assad, and Assef Shawqat, a powerful figure within the government, was married to their sister Bushra.
+Maher al-Assad is the brother of Syrian President Bashar al-Assad, and Assef Shawqat, a powerful figure within the government, was married to their sister Bushra.
 Suleyman is a top Syrian security official and Al Sayyed, the only Lebanese of the four, was the head of Lebanon's General Security Department at the time of Hariri's assassination.

 Some suggest that the document indicates the report was altered to remove these names during a meeting with UN Secretary-General Kofi Annan, despite the fact that he had personally stated that this would not happen.
 Mehlis himself denied outside influence on the report, and said that Annan did not suggest any changes.
 The motivation for removing the names is not known.